Cannabis Highs and Yoga Highs

 “The mind is the king of the body, but the breath is the king of the mind” ~ BKS Iyengar

 As we near the legalisation of cannabis, I have come to realise that we are a nation of people who respect order; most of us invite peace, and many of us want to soothe and self-soothe.
 The evolution of cannabis, and the knowledge behind the chemicals, is vast, proving a great benefit to those in physical and mental unrest and pain.
 However, I have to ask myself, ‘Are we suppressing our realities, or enhancing our experiences with a cannabis mask?’
 Getting high isn’t a new experience.
 Humans, worldwide, have been using psychoactive substances, such as opium, alcohol, and magic mushrooms, since prehistory.
+However, since these days, authorities have endeavoured to outlaw some of these substances, though the work of many a cannabis advocate means that the substance is not rapidly edging towards full legalization.

 I am quite captivated (and mildly concerned) by the use of cannabis as a therapeutic treatment for anxiety, inflammation, and chronic pain, among other conditions.
 Intrigued, because I believe you can also achieve this freedom from pain and empowerment through regular yoga practise.
 That’s not to say that those desiring a little escape from their reality should break into their sun salutations.